Princess Ekaterina Romanovna Dashkova: the woman who broke through the ‘august sanctuary’ of the male-dominated Russian Academy10 January 2019

 DFAT Historian-in-Residence at EPIC The Irish Emigration Museum, and Research Associate at Ulster University

-Princess Dashkova features in our current exhibition 'Prodigies of learning': Academy women in the nineteenth century.
+Princess Dashkova featured in our exhibition 'Prodigies of learning': Academy women in the nineteenth century.

 Listen back to Dr Angela Byrne’s lecture ‘A Woman in an August Sanctuary’: Princess Ekaterina Dashkova, Director of the Russian Academies.